Contents

 Technology will continue to play a huge role in the distance and control that golfers can impart on every shot.

 The most suitable golf balls for the average golfer is the 2-piece or 3-piece construction that produces relatively low spin and low compression.
-This lets you control your shots and make it less likely to veer too far off the fairway unless you strike the ball extremely poorly.
+This lets you control your shots, making it less likely to veer too far off the fairway unless you strike the ball poorly.

 The most popular golf balls that provide excellent performance, distance control, and durability will be discussed below.